vikfroberg/cv/README.md

 ### Xelera Communication AB
 *June 2015 – August 2015*
-Helped Xelera finish a doomed client project on time, lead the development team and worked closely with the ux team in order to manage feature creep.
+Stand-in to help finish a project that was out of hand.
+Lead the development team and worked closely with the ux team in order to avoid feature creep.

 ### App Developer
 *September 2014 - May 2015*